Just starting out – how to get started with investing

 5. Worry less about money – keep a “that sucks” fund.
 With a modest emergency fund in place – we have money available to us for a few months if we need it.

-- Put money into a spending bucket to enjoy things today
+- Put money into a spending bucket to enjoy (Today).

-- Register direct withdrawals for life insurance, other necessary bills
+- Register direct withdrawals for life insurance and insurance in general (Insure).

-- Put money aside for future spending including travel, fun or any money needed soon
+- Put money aside for near-term spending including travel (Soon).

-- Put money aside and do not touch it – which is our “that sucks” emergency fund
+- Put money aside and do not touch it in case of an emergency (That Sucks).

-- Put money aside for long-term growth and retirement.
-Don’t raid the retirement nest egg!
+- Put money aside for long-term growth and retirement (Retire).

 With a financial plan in place, you’ll have a better understanding of where you stand today, where you want to be and how you can get there.
 Here is what that plan should cover for you: